-Ads on fire trucks raise eyebrows as well as cash
+Ads on fire trucks raise cash for volunteers, but raise eyebrows

 Members of the Middle River, Md., Volunteer Fire Company aren’t relying only on boot drives, poker tournaments and hall rentals for extra revenue.

 The 46-member department recently sold ad space on its ladder truck and a fire engine, becoming what officials believe is the first in Baltimore County to do so.
 Baltimore-based Carroll Home Services will pay the department a monthly fee for the ad, and members say they’ll use the money to purchase a power generator.

 “We’re always looking for extra income,” said Lt.
 Bill Connelly, a 5-year member of the department.

 Turning fire trucks into mobile billboards has raised concerns elsewhere.
 Last year, Baltimore City Councilman William “Pete” Welch drew national attention and sparked local debate when he proposed allowing the city fire department to sell ad space on its trucks.

 Baltimore Mayor Stephanie Rawlings-Blake opposed the idea, saying fire trucks were not an appropriate spot for advertisements.
 While the City Council adopted a resolution expressing support for Welch’s proposal, no ads have been placed on city fire trucks.

 In Middle River, fire company members said no one has raised objections to the deal.
 The company’s executive board approved it unanimously this fall, Connelly said.

 “We’re all volunteers, and any helping hand we can get, that’s what we’re going to do,” said firefighter-driver Jim Akehurst.